BhautikEngineer/React/README.md

 Note: This task assumes basic familiarity with React and the `useMemo` hook.

-Certainly!
-Here's a task based on custom hooks:
+ task based on custom hooks:

-Task: Create a custom hook to fetch data from an API.
+Task 6: Create a custom hook to fetch data from an API.

 Description:
 Create a custom hook called `useFetchData` that accepts a URL as a parameter and handles fetching data from that URL using the `fetch` function or any other HTTP library of your choice.
 The hook should handle loading state, error handling, and returning the fetched data.